Around The Halls: North Spring Street Viaduct, Streetcar Funding, Expo Improvements

 TRB National Cooperative Highway Research Program

-("Could a focus--mandated from Congress--on repair and maintenance, instead of new construction, reduce the cost of a surface-transportation bill such that the legislating process could begin in earnest?
+Could Focusing On Repairs Please Everyone? ("Could a focus--mandated from Congress--on repair and maintenance, instead of new construction, reduce the cost of a surface-transportation bill such that the legislating process could begin in earnest?
 Would Republicans and Democrats embrace that idea equally?
 What are the drawbacks?
 Why does maintenance get ignored by states and cities?
 What is the appropriate role for new construction in a tight budget situation?")

 National Journal Transportation Expert Blogs